FThompson/ElTagCalculatorTutorial/README.md

 ];
 ```

 The `render` attribute is a special ElTag attribute that is called when rendering an element.
-The result of calling `render` is placed within the element's tags, allowing you to create dynamic elements that reflect the application state.
+The result of the `render` call is placed within the element's tags, allowing you to create dynamic elements that reflect the application state.

 ## Define the Application's Actions

 Next, define the calculator's actions.
 These actions will be available to the view components' event handlers like `onclick`.

-In most applications, the result of an action should be reflected in the view to show users that something happened when they give input to the application.
-You can initiate a re-render of the view using the `this.setState` function, which takes a new state object that is combined with the existing app or component state.
+Your application should typically give users visual feedback when they perform an action.
+You can initiate a re-render of the view using the `this.setState` function, which takes a state object and combines it with the existing app state.
 The `this` keyword here refers to the ElTag application.

 Add an `evaluate` action that replaces the display's expression with the evaluation of that expression.